First students to integrate East Baton Rouge Parish schools discuss experience decades later

 "We were all looking forward to things that seniors look forward to, signing books, and just to be with your classmates at this time, and then to be stripped away in a desegrated school, where no one spoke to me," she said.

 She was among more than a dozen students who helped integrate East Baton Rouge Parish schools following Brown v.
-Board of Education in 1955, which ruled segregation in schools unconstitutional.
+Board of Education in 1954, which ruled segregation in schools unconstitutional.
+A second case — Brown vs Board of Education II — was heard by the court in 1955 and ordered schools that had not integrated to do so "with all deliberate speed."

 "It tasked those district courts with issuing desegregation orders for the local school districts to implement Brown v.
 Board with deliberate speed," Senior Counsel at the Legal Defense Fund Victor Jones said.